CumulusNetworks/docs/content/cumulus-vx/Overview.md

 ## Cumulus VX Compared with Cumulus Linux

 The VM is the same Cumulus Linux operating system supported on NVIDIA ethernet switches.
-Cumulus VX contains all of the software features as Cumulus Linux but provided in a VM format.
+Cumulus VX contains all the same software features as Cumulus Linux but in a VM format.
 Cumulus VX provides full data plane functionality via the Linux kernel as well as layer 2 VLANs and both VXLAN bridging and VXLAN routing capabilities.
-Some functionality is supported in Cumulus VX but not no ethernet switches, due to hardware limitations.
+Some functionality is supported in Cumulus VX but not on ethernet switches, due to hardware limitations.
 Some features are not supported on Cumulus VX due to hardware specific implementations.

 | Cumulus VX | Cumulus Linux |
 | -----------| ------------- |